-Retires On13th Jan, 2007
+Retired On13th Jan, 2007

-Judge of the Supreme Court 28th January 2000
+Judge of the Supreme Court 28th January 2000 - November 1st 2005

 In 1986 he became the Additional Judge of the Delhi High Court, and in 1987 he became the Permanent Judge.
 He was later appointed as the Chief Justice of the Bombay High Court in 1999.
-On January 28, 2000 he was appointed as a Supreme Court Judge.
+On January 28th 2000, he was appointed as a Supreme Court Judge.
 He succeeded Justice R.C.
 Lahoti as the Chief Justice of India in November 2005.
 He retired 14 months later, in January 2007.

-During his seven-year term at the Supreme Court, he authored 175 Judgements and a part of 630 benches.
+During his seven-year term at the Supreme Court, he authored 175 Judgements and was a part of 630 benches.

-The nine-judge bench presided by Justice Y.K.
+The nine-judge Bench presided by Justice Y.K.
 Sabharwal in I.R.
 Coelho (dead) by L.Rs. v.
 State of Tamil Nadu unanimously upheld the Basic Structure Doctrine of the Constitution.
 The Court held that Judicial Review is a component of Basic Structure Doctrine.
-The blanket immunity given under the Ninth Schedule was no longer applicable after Kesavananda Bharti Sripadagalvaru v.
-State of Kerala.
-Even if an Act is put under the ninth schedule, if its provisions contravened the basic structure, it would be open to attack.
+The blanket immunity given under the Ninth Schedule was no longer applicable after Kesavananda Bharti Sripadagalvaru v. the State of Kerala.
+Even if an Act is put under the ninth schedule, if its provisions contravened the basic structure it would be open to attack.
 This was an important case in establishing that any constitutional amendment that violated the basic structure of the constitution is invalid and can be struck down.

-The two-judge bench comprising Justice Y.K.
+The two-judge Bench comprising Justice Y.K.
 Sabharwal and Justice H.K.
 Sema in Onkar Lal Bajaj Etc. Etc vs Union Of India held that a State action had to take into account public interest.
 Further, the judgement authored by Justice Sabharwal stated that ‘public interest’ cannot be exhaustively defined and that it takes on different forms, depending on each circumstance.

 He was also involved in several high profile cases, including P.V.
-Narasimha Rao vs State(Cbi/Spe) (also called the JMM Bribery Case) where the Court held that members of the Parliament and State legislatures are public servants, who can be prosecuted under the Prevention of Corruption Act, 1988.
+Narasimha Rao vs State(Cbi/Spe) (also called the JMM Bribery Case) where the Court held that members of the Parliament and State legislatures are public servants who can be prosecuted under the Prevention of Corruption Act, 1988.
 However, sections 7, 10, 11 and 13 did not apply to said public servants due to the lack of a competent authority to impose sanctions.

 In M.C.
-Mehta vs. Union of India, the Bench consisting Y.K.
+Mehta vs. Union of India, the Bench consisting of Y.K.
 Sabharwal, B.N.Srikrishna, R.V.
 Raveendran stated that illegal use of property can attract sanctions such as sealing.
-The Court stated that misuse of a property does not fall under the definition of development.
+The Court stated that misuse of property does not fall under the definition of development.